What Is The Best Bread Flour in Australia?

 The different kinds of flour

-As the name suggests, all purpose flour is versatile type of flour that can be used for a variety of baked goods, from cookies to muffins to pizza dough.
+Versatile flour used for a variety of baked goods, from cookies to muffins to pizza dough.

 Protein content: Moderate.
-Usually around 10-12%, which means it can form enough gluten to give structure to your bread, but not too much to make it tough or chewy.
+Around 10-12%, which means it can form enough gluten to give structure to your bread, but not too much to make it tough or chewy.

-Made from: All purpose flour is usually made from a blend of hard and soft wheat varieties.
+Made from: All purpose flour is made from a blend of hard and soft wheat varieties.

 Bread flour

-Made from: Bread flour is usually made from hard wheat varieties, such as durum or red wheat.
+Made from: Bread flour is made from hard wheat varieties, such as durum or red wheat.

 Cake flour

-Protein content: Low.
-Cake flour is suitable for delicate and tender cakes.
-It has a protein content of around 7-9%, which means it forms less gluten and creates a softer and finer crumb.
+Protein content of around 7-9%, which means it forms less gluten and creates a softer and finer crumb.

 Made from: Cake flour is usually made from soft wheat varieties, such as white wheat or pastry wheat.